bosun-ai/swiftide/README.md

   </a>
 </div>

 While working with other Python-based tooling, frustrations arose around performance, stability, and ease of use.
 Thus, Swiftide was born.
-Ingestion performance went from multiple tens of minutes to a few seconds.
+Indexing performance went from multiple tens of minutes to a few seconds.

 Part of the [bosun.ai](https://bosun.ai) project.
 An upcoming platform for autonomous code improvement.